-The Round House by Louise Erdrich has been selected by public vote as this year's book of choice for Saratoga Reads, a community-wide reading program now marking its 11th year.
+The Boys in the Boat by Daniel James Brown has been selected by public vote as this year's book of choice for Saratoga Reads, a community-wide reading program.

 The Boys in the Boat reached the number 1 slot on the New York Times best-seller list for nonfiction paperbacks in 2014.
 The book's subtitle, "Nine Americans and their epic quest for gold at the 1936 Olympics," gives an instant overview, but the real story lies in the personal struggles and travails behind the scenes.